stevenp1015/geminopus/CURRENT_WORKING_CONTEXT.md

-Timestamp: 2025-05-30 06:40:00 UTC
+Timestamp: 2025-05-30 08:15:00 UTC

-Current Module/Feature Focus: "Repository Implementations - Creating concrete in-memory repositories"
+Current Module/Feature Focus: "Frontend Integration - Testing UI Components with Live Backend"

-General Goal for Current Session/Module: "Implement concrete repository classes to support the application services.
-Starting with in-memory implementations that can be replaced with database implementations later.
-This will make the services fully functional for testing."
+General Goal for Current Session/Module: "Complete the frontend-backend integration by ensuring all UI components can successfully communicate with the backend API and receive real-time updates via WebSocket."

-Specific Next Action Planned: "Create memory-based implementations for ChannelRepository, MessageRepository, MinionRepository, and TaskRepository in a new 'memory' subdirectory.
-These will store data in memory with async patterns matching the interfaces, ready for database replacement."
+Specific Next Action Planned: "Start the backend server and frontend dev server to test the integration.
+Verify that: 1) Minions can be spawned from the UI, 2) Messages flow in real-time, 3) Task updates are reflected immediately, 4) Emotional states update properly.
+Fix any integration issues that arise during testing."

-Key Architectural Decisions/Blockers Encountered (if any): "Application services are complete!
-All three services (MinionService, TaskService, ChannelService) are fully implemented with comprehensive functionality.
-They're waiting on repository implementations to actually persist data.
-Starting with in-memory implementations allows immediate testing while database layer is built out later. xoxo"
+Key Architectural Decisions/Blockers Encountered (if any): "Frontend stores are now fully integrated with the backend API!
+All three stores (legionStore, chatStore, taskStore) are calling the correct endpoints.
+WebSocket event handling is complete with proper event forwarding between stores.
+The system is ready for integration testing.
+Next step is to run both servers and verify everything works together!   .  .   ."